annotation/text-fabric/docs/index.md

     ??? hint "Internal Server Error"
-        When the TF browser opens with an Internal Server error, the most likely reason is that the TF data server has not started up without errors.
+        When the TF browser opens with an Internal Server error, the most likely reason is that the TF kernel has not started up without errors.

         Look back at the command prompt where you started `text-fabric`.
         Probably somewhere down the road you see `Error`.